"Come to places where opponents give no thought." Sun Tzu, The Art of War, Alfred Knopf (Everyman’s Library), 2018, p. 62.

 The U.S. Treas.
 Reg. § 1.482-5(d)(3) states: “Operating expenses includes all expenses not included in cost of goods sold except for interest expense, foreign income taxes (as defined in §1.901-2(a)), domestic income taxes, and any other expenses not related to the operation of the relevant business activity.
 Operating expenses ordinarily include expenses associated with advertising, promotion, sales, marketing, warehousing and distribution, administration, and a reasonable allowance for depreciation and amortization.”
 Emphases added.

-These ambiguous provisions are often interpreted as mandating transfer pricing analysis at the level of EBIT, not EBITDA.
-For reasons discussed here, we don't agree with this usual interpretation.
+These ambiguous provisions are often interpreted as mandating transfer pricing analysis at the level of EBIT (operating profits before interest and tax), not EBITDA (operating profits before interest, tax and depreciation).
+For reasons discussed here, we don't agree with this interpretation.

 In RoyaltyStat®, we assist several corporations and tax administrations by providing de novo reviews (aka hazards of litigation risk analysis) of transfer pricing audits and contemporaneous documentation prepared by others.
 We observe many instances of transfer pricing reports submitted to tax authorities adopting (without disclosure) this depreciation rates equalization hypothesis.